QuantumBits/HighFrequencyShitStonks/README.md

     - Every time anyone uses an emoji, they automatically buy the cheapest available emoji from all corporations that have that emoji in stock
     - Recurring emoji production occurs at frequency set by corporation
 - Intentional Actions
-    - Put/Call stonks (players/corporations)
+    - Put/Call stonks
-    - Issue/Buyback stonks (corporations)
+    - Issue/Buyback stonks
-    - Buy/Sell emoji (players/corporations)
+    - Buy/Sell emoji
-    - Lend/borrow (players/corporations)
+    - Lend/borrow
-    - Research emoji (corporations)
+    - Research emoji
-    - Manufature emoji (corporations)
+    - Manufature emoji
-    - Set emoji price (corporations)
+    - Set emoji price

+## Bots

+- They do not own corporations, but will be buying/selling stonks/emoji.